Dec24th/Dec24th/README.md

 🦾 I’m currently learning as much as I can; but I'm going to focus on <b>React </b>but<b> React Native</b> is cool, too.
 So is <b>Go!</b>

+⚒️ Projects: Frank Sinatra Statue Website: Check it out: <a href="https://successful-park.surge.sh">successful-park.surge.sh</a> (It's a work in progress)

 🌱<i> Immediate Goals:</i> Learn React.
 Master React.
 Do React projects.
 Gimme.
 Gimme.
 Gimme!

 🌿 <i>2022 Goals:</i> get employment as a React developer.
 Or anywhere actually!